ethereum-optimism/optimism/packages/contracts-bedrock/test/kontrol/README.md

 Once new deployment steps have been added to `runKontrolDeployment` the state-diff files have to [be rebuilt](#build-deployment-summary).

-#### Add function signatures to [`KontrolInterfaces`](./proofs/interfaces/KontrolInterfaces.sol)

-So far we've got all the state updates ready to be added to the initial configuration of each proof, but we cannot yet write any proof about the function.
-We still need to add the relevant signatures into `KontrolInterfaces`.
-The reason for having `KontrolInterfaces` instead of using directly the contracts is to reduce the amount of compiled contracts by Kontrol.
-In the future there might interfaces for all contracts under `contracts-bedrock`, which would imply the removal of `KontrolInterfaces`.

 #### Write the proof

 Write your proof in a `.k.sol` file in the [`proofs`](./proofs/) folder, which is the `test` directory used by the `kprove` profile to run the proofs (see [Deployment Summary Process](#deployment-summary-process)).
 The name of the new proofs should start with `prove` (or `check`) instead of `test` to avoid `forge test` running them.
 The reason for this is that if Kontrol cheatcodes (see [Kontrol's own cheatcodes](https://github.com/runtimeverification/kontrol-cheatcodes/blob/master/src/KontrolCheats.sol)) are used in a test, it will not be runnable by `forge`.
 Currently, none of the tests are using custom Kontrol cheatcodes, but this is something to bear in mind.